eBay Sales Help Young Couple Buy First Home

 Networking is also important to a seller's success.
 Along with her friend, Katelyn, Amanda uses social media to connect with other sellers on Facebook.
 There are literally hundreds of Facebook groups dedicated to eBay selling.
 Unfortunately, being an at-home solo entrepreneur can be isolating and lonely, and social media helps sellers connect any time they like.

-Amanda is a testament to what hard work, dedication, and patience looks like in the eBay world.
-Set your goal, work towards it every day, and continue to learn.
-Visit Amanda's store here to check out her current inventory, as well as her feedback from previous months.
+Amanda is a testament to what hard work, dedication, and patience look like in the eBay world.
+Set your goal, work toward it every day, and continue to learn.
+Visit Amanda's store to check out her current inventory, as well as her feedback from previous months.